What Bedford Homeowners Should Know Before Buying Quartz Worktops

 Lifespan 25+ years 25+ years 20+ years 10–15 years

 For most Bedford homeowners quartz delivers the best balance of looks and low maintenance.
 You can read a more detailed breakdown in our guide to when quartz is a better choice than granite or laminate.
+For direct comparisons see quartz vs granite, quartz vs marble and quartz vs laminate.

 Ready to See Quartz Worktops in Your Kitchen?